FadeXaltair/Website-automation/README.md

-automation code in java for xenonstack website
+automation code in java for xenonstack website including the validation of all linking with titles including two pages text and total displayed images.